alxolr/migry/README.md

 > `npm install migry`

+## Compatibility

+- node.js 8.x+

 ## Usage

-- Create a folder `migrations/` in your project.
+- Create a folder `migrations/` in your project or you can use the `./node_modules/.bin/migry init` command
 - Add a config file `mingrations/config.json`

 ```javascript